Seirdy/seirdy.one/content/posts/website-best-practices.md

 </figure>

-Nontrivial use of width-selectors, in CSS or imagesets, is actually a powerful vector for [JS-free fingerprinting](https://matt.traudt.xyz/posts/2016-09-04-how-css-alone-can-help-track-you/).
+Nontrivial use of width-selectors, in CSS queries or imagesets, is actually a powerful vector for [JS-free fingerprinting](https://matt.traudt.xyz/posts/2016-09-04-how-css-alone-can-help-track-you/).
 This is one of the reasons why I didn't recommend resolution- or dimension-aware imagesets in the [image optimization section](#image-optimization).

 Achieving this type of layout entails using the WCAG&nbsp;2.2 techniques <cite>[C27: Making the DOM order match the visual order](https://www.w3.org/WAI/WCAG22/Techniques/css/C27.html)</cite> as well as <cite>[C6: Positioning content based on structural markup](https://www.w3.org/WAI/WCAG22/Techniques/css/C6)</cite>.